capcom6/android-sms-gateway/README.md

 - **Support for Android 5.0 and above:** The application is compatible with Android 5.0 and later versions.
 - **Message status tracking:** Monitor the status of sent messages in real-time.
 - **Automatic startup:** The application starts running as soon as your device boots up.
-- **Support for multiple SIM cards:** The application supports devices with multiple SIM cards.
+- **Support for multiple SIM cards:** The application supports devices with [multiple SIM cards](https://docs.sms-gate.app/features/multi-sim/).
 - **Multipart messages:** The application supports sending long messages with auto-partitioning.
 - **End-to-end encryption:** The application provides end-to-end encryption by encrypting message content and recipients' phone numbers before sending them to the API and decrypting them on the device.
 - **Message expiration:** The application allows setting an expiration time for messages.
 Messages will not be sent if they have expired.
 - **Random delay between messages:** Introduces a random delay between sending messages to avoid mobile operator restrictions.
 - **Private server support:** The application allows for the use of a backend server in the user's infrastructure for enhanced security.
 - **App status reporting:** Ability to report current app status by sending requests to specified URL at any user-defined intervals.
-- **Webhooks on incoming SMS:** The application allows setting up webhooks to be sent to a specified URL whenever an SMS is received.
+- **Webhooks:** The application allows setting up webhooks to be sent on specified events.
+- **SIM Rotation:** The application supports [SIM card rotation](https://docs.sms-gate.app/features/multi-sim/#sim-card-rotation) to distribute the load across different SIM cards.

 ### Ideal For